usystems/webling-plugins/README.md

 - `onLoad`: Function

-    After Webling is loaded, all plugins are dynamically imported and the `onLoad` of each plugin is called.
+    After Webling is loaded, all plugins are dynamically imported and the `onLoad` function of each plugin is called.
 The `onLoad` function gets the plugin context as an argument.
-The context is described in [Starting a Plugin](#the-plugin-context).
+The context is described in [The Plugin Context](#the-plugin-context).

     The `onLoad` callback should register all custom elements provided in the hooks.